Baanaaana/ha-blueprint/README.md

 ### Switch - IKEA STYRBAR - four button remote

-This blueprint allows you to control your home with an IKEA STYRBAR remote using ZHA or MQTT integration.
+This blueprint allows you to control your home with an IKEA STYRBAR remote using ZHA integration.
 Each button on the remote (up, down, left, and right) can be configured with both short press and long press actions.

 #### Features
 - Configure actions for all 8 possible button combinations: